 What are the possible causes of a tantrum:

-- Temperament: Your child’s tolerance for frustration can influence his reaction.
+- Temperament: Your child’s tolerance for frustration can influence their reaction.
 A kid who gets easily upset may be quicker to react and have more tantrums

 - Hunger, tiredness, and overstimulation: These sensations are difficult to decipher for children.
 Ever heard the phrase hangry?
 Body needs have a great impact on our behavior and not noticing them can trigger tantrums.

-- Frustration and loss of control: If a toddler wants to complete a task above his developmental level or is faced with the will power of an older child or sibling, he might cope with a tantrum.
+- Frustration and loss of control: If a toddler wants to complete a task above their developmental level or is faced with the will power of an older child or sibling, they might cope with a tantrum.

 - Big emotions: Emotions such as anger, shame, and worry can be overwhelming for children.